PointThink/deltachan/README.md

 4. Follow the further instructions on the install page.

 ## Disclaimer
 DeltaChan is still in early stages of development.
+There may be compatibility breaking changes.
 If you encounter any issues please report them.